rsanchezmo/jaxer/docs/training.rst

         tx=optimizer
     )

-Another key difference is `jax` **randomness**.
+Another key difference is :code:`jax` **randomness**.
 To obtain random numbers during training, we start with a :code:`random.PRNGKey(seed)` and then we split this key to obtain a new key and a new subkey for each operation.
-This must be done if using random layers in the model such as `dropout`.
-In `torch` we only need to set the seed once and then everything is run from there. `jax` is a bit more complex, but comes to solve the following issue:
+This must be done if using random layers in the model such as :code:`dropout`.
+In :code:`torch` we only need to set the seed once and then everything is run from there. :code:`jax` is a bit more complex, but comes to solve the following issue:

 .. note::